Pradyum04/DatabaseBackupUtility/README.md

 3. Install dependencies
     pip install -r requirements.txt

+4. How to check the installed dependencies and its version pip list

-4. Deactivate the environment when done deactivate
+5. Deactivate the environment when done deactivate